ChibaPet/lxc-utils/README.md

 ***Warning - the following instructions will ravage your machine and then eat all the food in your refrigerator, and unlike the dwarves, they won't be kidding about breaking your dishes.***

-_Buggy.
-Do not use unless you're feeling adventurous and like supporting your own systems._

 ---

 In exploring LXC as a stand-in for FreeBSD jails, the notion of